Peter Gelb: Controversies

-Gelb's history at Sony Classical caused concern among critics when he was appointed to take over as General Manager at the Metropolitan Opera.
+Gelb's history at Sony Classical prompted concern amongst opera critics that came to light upon his appointment as general manager.
 He responded to fears that he would dilute the Met's artistic standards as he seeks a wider audience for the company, saying “I think what I’m doing is exactly what the Met engaged me to do, which is build bridges to a broader public.
 This is not about dumbing down the Met, it’s just making it accessible."

-Gelb's relationship with the press became strained during his time at the Metropolitan Opera, when his new production of Der Ring des Nibelungen and, by extension his tenure as the company's general manager, received poor reviews.
-In 2012, radio station WQXR-FM rescinded a blog post by critic Olivia Giovetti reportedly after Gelb complained to the station's chief executive.
+Gelb's relationship with the press during his time at the Met has repeatedly become strained.
+In 2012, his new production of Der Ring des Nibelungen — and, by extension, his tenure as the company's general manager — received poor reviews.
+Radio station WQXR-FM rescinded a blog post by critic Olivia Giovetti, reportedly after Gelb complained to the station's chief executive.
 Giovetti's piece opined that the Met under Gelb "bears the mothball-like scent of an oligarchy."
 In a phone call to the station, Gelb called the piece "awful and nasty."

-Weeks later, following an equally critical essay about the Met under Gelb by Brian Kellow and a negative review of the Met's new production of The Ring, the magazine Opera News—produced by the Met Opera Guild, a support organization—announced it would no longer review Metropolitan Opera productions.
+Weeks later, following an equally critical essay about the Met under Gelb by Brian Kellow and a negative review of the Met's new production of The Ring, the magazine Opera News — produced by the Met Opera Guild, a support organization — announced it would no longer review Metropolitan Opera productions.
 Gelb said the decision was made “in collaboration with the guild".
 However, due to negative public reaction, the decision was quickly reversed.

 In 2014 Gelb and the Met were dogged by new controversy with a production of John Adams's opera The Death of Klinghoffer, due to criticism that the work was antisemitic.
 In response to the controversy Gelb canceled the scheduled worldwide HD video presentation of a performance, but refused demands to cancel the live performances scheduled for October and November 2014.
-Demonstrators held signs and chanted "Shame on Gelb".
+Demonstrators held signs and chanted "Shame on Gelb" at those performances.

 Gelb was contacted by a police detective in October 2016 about allegations of sexual abuse of a minor by Met conductor James Levine.
 Gelb had been aware of the accuser's abuse allegations since they were made in a 2016 police report, and of the attendant police investigation, but did not suspend Levine or launch an investigation until over a year later.
-Classical music blogger, former Village Voice music critic, and Juilliard School faculty member Greg Sandow said: "Everybody in the classical music business at least since the 1980s has talked about Levine as a sex abuser.
+Classical music blogger, former Village Voice music critic, and Juilliard School faculty member, Greg Sandow said at the time: "Everybody in the classical music business at least since the 1980s has talked about Levine as a sex abuser.
 The investigation should have been done decades ago."
 Pulitzer Prize-winning music critic Justin Davidson mused: "I’m not sure the Met can survive Levine’s disgrace."
 Similarly, The Wall Street Journals drama critic Terry Teachout wrote an article entitled: “The Levine Cataclysm: How allegations against James Levine of sexual misconduct with teenagers could topple the entire Metropolitan Opera”.